moby/moby/docs/sources/articles/https.md

    certificate, authenticate server based on given CA

-The client will send its client certificate if found, so you just need to drop your keys into ~/.docker/<ca, cert or key>.pem
+The client will send its client certificate if found, so you just need to drop your keys into ~/.docker/<ca, cert or key>.pem.
+Alternatively, if you want to store your keys in another location, you can specify that location using the environment variable `DOCKER_CONFIG`.

+    $ export DOCKER_CONFIG=${HOME}/.dockers/zone1/
+    $ docker --tlsverify ps